NCAR/DART/guide/data-management-issues.rst

 and management.

-Ensembles of Data
+Ensembles of data
 -----------------

-State Data
+State data
 ~~~~~~~~~~

 * N ensemble members times X items in the state vector, always resident.